gwpl/handy_scripts_misc/git-branches-graph.README.md

 ### Why do some commits show only one branch name, even if multiple branches point to the same commit?

 By default, the tool uses commits as graph nodes, and only one branch name is shown per commit.
 If you want to see all branch names that point to the same commit, use the experimental `--cluster-same-commit` flag.

+### How does the tool handle branches and tags with the same name?

+When resolving names, the tool prioritizes branches over tags.
+It checks in this order:
+1. Local branches (`refs/heads/name`)
+2. Remote branches (`refs/remotes/name`)
+3. Tags (`refs/tags/name`)

+This ensures that if a branch and tag share the same name, the branch will be used.
+When using `--tags`, tags are explicitly marked with "(tag)" suffix to avoid confusion.